 Add your template to the wrong category or multiple categories

-Most templates neatly fit into one category, whereas some templates are not a perfect fit in any category.
+Some templates neatly fit into one category, while other templates are not a perfect fit in any category.
 For example, a skiing template could be added to the ‘Sports’ as well as ‘Winter’ category (it has a ‘Winter sports’ sub-category) since there is no category dedicated to skiing yet.

 Template scoring is also based on the category it’s added in.
 We generally recommend placing templates in a single category that is the most relevant.
 As the template is added in more categories, it will get more views, but it will also get views from customers not interested in that kind of content.
 This results in your template’s score to drop, lowering its position in all categories and search pages.